 The reconstruction was based on only two existing photographs of the interior and the models developed by the project: “Łódź synagogues — virtual heritage of a lost district” by K.Stefański and Rafal Szrajber.
 The use of video game engine allows exploration of an interior that no longer exists.

-One of the biggest Jewish cemeteries in Poland, with massive tombs (including that of I.K.
+Established in 1811 and one of the biggest Jewish cemeteries in Poland, with massive tombs (including that of industrialist I.K.
 Poznanski) as well as simple gravestones.

 Includes photos, links, and a searchable map of the cemetery with lists of names.

 Manufaktura – Museum of the Factory

 The red-brick textile factory once run by I.K.
 Poznanski, the wealthiest Jewish industrialist in Łódź, has been converted into a sprawling shopping center, Manufaktura, which also includes a Museum of the Factory.ń